aishsingh/zsh/dirnavigate/README.md

 Dirnavigate
 ===========

-dirnavigate is a modified zsh theme of the original dircycle plugin from oh-my-zsh.
+dirnavigate is a modified zsh plugin originally from the dircycle plugin in oh-my-zsh.
 I created this plugin because i didn't like using popd and pushd to remember directories in a stack but instead just wanted to move forwards and backwards through directories.

 Requirements